rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 See [`examples/custom_build.rs`](examples/custom_build.rs).

-Individual step methods return `StepResult<T>` with a `duration`, captured `log`, and `outcome: Result<T, BuildStepError>`.
+Individual step methods return `StepResult<T>`, a `Result<StepReport<T>, StepFailure>`.
+Both outcomes retain duration and captured logs.
 Errors identify the failing
 phase: `Prepare`, `Command`, or `Output`.
-Any coverage failure aborts the release before that target's JSON or HTML builds run.
-JSON failures are retained and HTML is still attempted.
-Default-target HTML preparation failures abort the release; HTML command failures are eligible for the default-target lockfile retry.
-Additional-target HTML failures remain in their step results.
-Metrics collection has its own nonfatal step result and cannot invalidate successful HTML documentation.
+Coverage and JSON failures remain in step results and HTML is still attempted.
+HTML command failures are eligible for the default-target lockfile retry.
+Metrics collection failures are nonfatal.

-Call `step.into_result()?` when a custom build requires a step to succeed.
-This propagates a `FailedStep` containing the error, duration, and log.
-Higher-level methods preserve it through `anyhow::Error` for `downcast_ref::<FailedStep>()`.
+`build_target().run()` and `build_docs()` return `Result<_, StepFailure>`:
+lockfile regeneration or its dependency-fetch failure propagates immediately.
+Other build-step failures remain in the returned target results.
+The library does not schedule queue reattempts; callers decide what to do with the error.

+Use `?` on an individual step to propagate its `StepFailure`, or `step.as_inner()` to inspect its value and error without the report wrapper.
-Its duration covers only the failing step, not the full target or release.
+When propagated through the release lifecycle, failures can be recovered with `anyhow::Error::downcast_ref::<StepFailure>()`.
+Their duration covers the failing step, not the full target or release.

 ## Archiving sources before a build